xsb/dog/DOGFILE_SPEC.md

 ### register

-Registers stores the output of tasks as environment variables so other tasks can get their value later if they are part of the same task-chain execution.
+Registers store the output of tasks as environment variables so other tasks can get their value later if they are part of the same task-chain execution.

 ```yml
 - task: get-dog-version